Total Blackout Tour 2017

 Rock has won four Emmy Awards, three Grammy Awards and is a New York Times Best-Selling Author.
 In addition, he received two nominations for the 2016 Emmy Awards, for Outstanding Director for a Variety Special for “Amy Schumer: Live at the Apollo,” and Outstanding Special Class Program for the 88th Annual Academy Awards.

-Tickets can be purchased at OlympiaEntertainment.com, the Fox Theatre and Joe Louis Arena box offices, Hockeytown Authentics in Troy (without service charge), at all Ticketmaster locations and Ticketmaster.com.
+Tickets can be purchased at OlympiaEntertainment.com, The Fox Theatre and Joe Louis Arena box offices, Hockeytown Authentics in Troy (without service charge) and Ticketmaster.com.
 To charge tickets by phone, call (800) 745-3000.
+For additional information, call 313-471-6611.

 - Tickets & Events